tuckerpo/inmoov-442/README.md

     > cp -r Prototype ~/choreonoid/sample/

+    - Command will not work if choreonoid directory isn't in home directory.

+    - You can manually copy the Prototype folder in the inmoov-442 directory into the /choreonoid/sample/ directory

 - ### Configure Choreonoid CMAKE build flags to include plugin

   - Again, ensure you are in the choreonoid directory and run